 Vulvar Varicosities: What Are They and How Are They Treated?

-Like those that appear on the legs, vulvar varicosities are not serious, although they can cause some discomfort and discomfort.
+Like those that appear on the legs, vulvar varicosities are not serious, although they can cause some discomfort.
 Read on to find out more.

 Vulvar Varicosities: What Are They and How Are They Treated?